h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/developer/com/ncr/ATMMonitoring/handler/FileInDiskHandler.rst

    Returns the path from the given files

    :param files: Collection of File
-   :return: List<String> with all the paths
+   :return: List with all the paths

 getFilespath
 ^^^^^^^^^^^^